-Micronutrients are an often overlooked aspect of lawn fertilization, but many people don’t know that the right micronutrients can pay big dividends in turfgrass health.
-Nitrogen, Potassium, and Phosphorus (N-P-K) are the three most traditional macronutrients and are the primary drivers of growth and health in turfgrass.
-However, in some soils and pH ranges (particularly high pH sandy soils), micronutrients are often the factor that make or break the outcome of your lawn.
+Lawn micronutrients are an often overlooked aspect of fertilization, but many people don’t know that the right micronutrients can pay big dividends in turfgrass health.
+Nitrogen, potassium, and phosphorus (N-P-K) are the three most traditional macronutrients and are the primary drivers of growth and health in turfgrass.
+However, in some soils and pH ranges (particularly high pH sandy soils), micronutrients are often the factor that makes or breaks the outcome of your lawn.
 When attempting to diagnose turfgrass issues, a soil test should be performed to determine what soil levels, pH levels, and nutrient levels are present.
 While it’s true that maintaining a healthy lawn is partly art and partly science, without basic data, you’ll find yourself shooting in the dark.
 Public universities and private labs in every state offer soil testing services for a minimum fee.
 It’s truly the best money you can spend on your lawn.

-Iron plays a major role in chlorophyll and is one of the best ways to get the green up benefits of nitrogen without the excessive leaf growth and increased risk of fungus, particularly in wet conditions.
+Iron plays a major role in chlorophyll and is one of the best ways to get the green-up benefits of nitrogen without excessive leaf growth and increased risk of fungus, particularly in wet conditions.
 An iron deficiency will typically manifest itself through a yellow discoloration also known as chlorosis where the grass doesn’t produce enough chlorophyll.
-Just a few days after an iron application, a positive green up response should be evident as chlorophyll is restored.
+Just a few days after an iron application, a positive green-up response should be evident as chlorophyll is restored.
 High pH levels, high calcium content, and wet conditions yield the highest chance for an iron deficiency.
 Soils that are poorly aerated and compacted also have a higher chance of iron deficiency.

 Many scientists believe that manganese can help protect plants from disease.
 It also helps plants ingest nitrogen and complete the photosynthesis process.
 A manganese deficiency will typically occur in sandy, high pH soils and will present spotted or patterned discoloration of the leaves.
 Manganese is most available at a pH of 6, but it is not advised to keep the pH that low for most types of turfgrass.